Grigory Teplov and the Sodomy Case in 18th-Century Russia

 — Jakob Stählin, academician and director of court fireworks

-Third, Teplov is known as a philosopher and translator.
-He translated into Russian the works of the German thinker Christian Wolff.
-Teplov also wrote philosophical texts of his own.
-The best-known is Instruction to a Son, where he gives life advice and reflects on morality, kindness, and generosity.
-In this work, he tried to instil moral values — even if he did not always live by them himself.
+Teplov was also known as a philosopher and translator.
+He translated into Russian the works of the German thinker Christian Wolff and wrote philosophical works of his own.
+The best known is Instruction to a Son, in which he reflects on morality, kindness, and generosity and gives life advice.
+In this work, he tried to instil moral values that he himself, apparently, did not always follow.

 “Love, or amorous passion, is the most pleasant and the most mad of passions. […] Though love is blind, it always dwells in the eyes, and even the proudest hearts submit to it.
 Everything that lives with a soul owes its very existence to it.
 It has no regard for sex, nor for age.”